abhishek-kumar-code/Redfish_Public/Specification.md

 * *OemName* is the name of the OEM, that follows the same naming as defined in the [`Oem` property format and content](#oem-property-format-and-content) section.
 * *ResourceName* is the name of the resource defined by the OEM.

-For example, if Contoso defined a new resource called "ContosoAccountServiceMetrics" to be linked via the "Oem" property found at the URI "/redfish/v1/AccountService", the OEM resource would have the URI "/redfish/v1/AccountService/Oem/Contoso/AccountServiceMetrics".
+For example, if Contoso defined a new resource called `ContosoAccountServiceMetrics` to be linked via the `Oem` property found at the URI `/redfish/v1/AccountService`, the OEM resource would have the URI `/redfish/v1/AccountService/Oem/Contoso/AccountServiceMetrics`.

 #### OEM property examples